The Diocesan Centre has a Privacy Standards Policy, which was approved by Diocesan Council in May 2002.

 Privacy is a subject of much interest and discussion these days.
-Concern about how the Federal Privacy Legislation – the Canada Personal Information Protection and Electronic Document Act (PIPEDA) – may or may not apply to our work is widespread.
-The frequently asked questions that follow have been drafted to be of assistance to those within the Diocese of Toronto in determining what steps to take and issues to consider in addressing privacy.
+Concern about how the Federal Privacy Legislation – the Canada Personal Information Protection and Electronic Documents Act (PIPEDA) – may or may not apply to our work is widespread.
+The frequently asked questions that follow have been drafted to help those within the Diocese of Toronto in determining what steps to take and issues to consider in addressing privacy.

-Personal information does not include the name, title, business address or business telephone number of an employee of an organisation.
+Personal information does not include the name, title, business address or business telephone number of an employee of an organization.

 Email addresses are handled in the same way that regular addresses are handled.

 A church email address may be made public, as that is considered to be business information, and its publication is needed to perform the work of the Diocese.